waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **VOID:** Impassable.
 - **WARP_CARPET_*: Warp tile, direction-specific.
 - **FRUIT_TREE:** Impassable object, may yield items.
 - **LADDER:** A warp tile, triggered by movement (not by pressing 'A').
 Can be one-way or two-way.
+Must be tested.
 - **STATUE:** An impassable scenery object.

 ### Sprout Tower Layout
-- The central pillar on the first and second floors is generally impassable, but can be navigated around.
+- The central pillar on all floors is a complete divider, preventing east-west travel on the same floor, except for the 3rd floor.
-- On the second floor, the eastern and western sides are connected by a path that goes around the defeated Sage at (9, 14).
+- To cross between the east and west sides of the tower, you must go to the 3rd floor.
-- The third floor has gaps in the central pillar, allowing free east-west movement.
+- The ladder at (10, 14) on 2F is a one-way warp *down* from the 3rd floor.
-- The ladder at (10, 14) on the second floor is a one-way warp *down* from the third floor.
-It cannot be used to go up.
+- The western side of the 1st floor is a dead end for exiting the tower.
-- To exit the tower from the top, one must ascend to the third floor, cross from east to west, and then descend using the western ladders.
+- The main tower exit is on the eastern side of the 1st floor at (9, 15).

 ## IV.
 Future Plans & Untested Hypotheses

 - **Hypothesis:** Can Onix learn Flash (HM05)?
-- **Current Objective Plan:** My previous attempts to exit Sprout Tower via the eastern side have failed.
-The new plan is to thoroughly explore the western side of the third floor to find the correct exit path.
-I will start by exploring the northern section.
+- **Hypothesis:** HMs can be taught from the Pokémon status screen.